 The MSc (180 credits) Sustainability and Ecology is achieved via completion of the 30-credit introductory core module, the four 15-credit core modules, two optional 15-credit modules and the 60-credit dissertation module.
-Students completing the MSc programme full time will complete 120 credits in year 1 of their studies and 60 credits (dissertation) in year 2.
 The PgDip (120 credits) Sustainability and Ecology exit award is achieved via completion of the 30-credit introductory core module, the four 15-credit core modules plus two other 15-credit modules.

 The PgCert (60 credits) Sustainability and Ecology exit award is achieved via completion of the 30-credit introductory core module and two of the following 15-credit modules, Ecological Assessment, Restoration Ecology and Ecosystem Services, Land-Use and Waste Management.

 Students who joined the programme prior to September 2022 may opt to take 7500CATSCI plus an additional option module instead of 7520CATSCI and 7521CATSCI.
 In addition for those students 7508CATSCI was offered as an alternative to 7509CATSCI.